 - Post-secondary – Students in college or graduate school

-Once the local school-based team has identified a student has having a print disability, the next question is deciding what kind, or kinds of Accessible Instructional Materials (AIM) and related assistive technology (AT) the student will need and how to acquire those materials.
+Once the local school-based team has identified a student has having a print disability, the next question is deciding what kind, or kinds of Accessible Educational Materials (AEM) and related assistive technology (AT) the student will need and how to acquire those materials.

 The selection of specialized format(s) must be carefully matched to the needs and preferences of the student.
 In addition to the expertise of the school-based team, specialists and service providers can support the decision through consultations and assessments of the student’s needs.

 The SETT framework (Student – Environment – Tasks – Tools) developed by Joy Zabala, is available to provide an organizational structure, and to guide teams through the decision-making process of selecting the appropriate specialized format(s) for a student.
 The SETT framework was developed and typically used for considering a student’s need for Assistive Technology (AT), but it can be adapted for the purpose of AIM.

 IEP and AEM/AT

 During the IEP Team process, members must discuss and document the specific requirements including:

 - Evaluation Results

 - Special Factors (Special Education & Related Services, Supplementary Aids & Services, Program Modifications, and Supports)

 The Maine Department of Education – Office of Special Services – provides an official IEP Form to be used by schools here in Maine.
 There are two sections that cover issues related to AEM and AT.
 (NOTE: The Maine AIM Programs anticipates that the officials IEP Form will be revised in summer 2017 and reflect the use of the term Accessible Educational Materials.
 Below is the current language.)